Home > Editing

 Learning Outcomes:

-• Understand Premiere Pro terminology differences from Avid
+• Understand Premiere Pro's project structure and terminology

 Level: Advanced